ansas/ebay-rest-api/docs/Api/ScheduleApi.md

 This method retrieves the details of the specified template.
-Specify the template to retrieve using the schedule_template_id path parameter.
-Use the getScheduleTemplates method to find a schedule template if you do not know the schedule_template_id.
+Specify the template to retrieve using the <strong>schedule_template_id</strong> path parameter.
+Use the <strong>getScheduleTemplates</strong> method to find a schedule template if you do not know the <strong>schedule_template_id</strong>.

 ### Example